 Your software needs will absolutely be different, depending on what and how much you sell.
 For example, the software priorities are vastly different for companies that sell food versus one that sells high-end electronics.
 Food sales companies need software that can track expiration dates.
 Companies that sell high-end electronics require software with security features and analytics that ensure their stock does not become obsolete.

 Some software systems will integrate with existing systems, but some will not.
 It’s critical to decide whether you need this integration or if you will build in the additional costs to replace the software.
-For more information on software integration, see “The Benefits of Integrating Your Inventory Software with Your Accounting and Back-Office Processes”.
 Further, let us assume that your business has a trajectory of massive growth within the next five years.
 In that case, select software that can scale.

 Determine if your current staff can adapt to vast changes in how you do business.
 Then decide if you need to hire new staff with different skill sets, reassign or retrain your current team.
 For example, if you employ many low-skilled workers to count inventory, you may not need them with a perpetual inventory system.
 Further, they may not be able to help you set up your new software or troubleshoot it after installation.
 You may need to hire a staff member with technical software skills, depending on the complexity of what you buy.
 If you can reassign loyal staff members to other jobs or train them for the software, excellent.
 Otherwise, consider what your business needs are first.